Nexus333/st_better_memory/README.md

 2. Select an existing chat.
 This summaries in chunks of User / Responses.
 So if you don't have any data or little data, it's probably going to do something dumb.
 I haven't really tested it on small datasets.
 3. Click the "Generate Memories" button.
 4. Wait for it to finish.
 (This can take a while.)
-5. When you want to trigger a summary, run the slash command `/findmem {Normal character chat}`,  where prompt is the prompt you want to generate a response for. i.e. `/findmem Remember that time we were chased by a dragon?`
+5. When you want to trigger a summary, run the slash command `/findmem {Normal character chat}`,  where prompt is the prompt you want to generate a response for. i.e. `/findmem Remember that time we were chased by a dragon?` (only one that requires LVAK.
+Manual triggers work like normal.)
+6. You can trigger memories directly by listing the block number using `/blocksum {block number}`. i.e. `/blocksum 1`
+7. You can trigger the event log for a given block number using `/eventlog {block number}`. i.e. `/eventlog 1`
+8. You can trigger the last summary it generated that it finds using `/lastsum`.
+8. You can see the number of blocks that exist in the chat (not what's been generated) using `/blockcount`
-6. Profit???
+7. Profit???

 ### Tips and Tricks
 - If you don't like the summaries that are being generated, you can delete that specific block and the corresponding hash in blocks_hashed.
 On the next generation, it will regenerate the summary for that block.